Richard J. Welch: Congressional career

 Welch was elected to the Sixty-ninth Congress to fill the vacancy caused by the death of Lawrence J. Flaherty.
-He was re-elected to the Seventieth and to the eleven succeeding Congresses and served from August 31, 1926, until his death in a hospital in Needles, California, September 10, 1949.
+He was re-elected to the Seventieth and to the eleven succeeding Congresses and served from August 31, 1926, until his death in 1949.
 He was succeeded by John F. Shelley and was the last Republican to hold this seat.

 During his tenure, Welch served as chairman of the Committee on Labor (Seventy-first Congress), and the Committee on Public Lands (Eightieth Congress).
-He introduced legislation to exclude Filipinos from immigrating to the United States.
+He successfully introduced the Filipino Repatriation Act of 1935, which intended to exclude Filipinos from immigrating to the United States and repatriate those who wished to return.

 Death

-He died on September 10, 1949 at the age of 80.
+Welch died in a hospital in Needles, California on September 10, 1949 at the age of 80.
 His body was interred at Holy Cross Cemetery in Colma, California.

+Electoral history

+Republican Richard J. Welch won the 1926 special election to replace fellow Republican Lawrence J. Flaherty, who died in office.
+Data for this special election is not available.